 The landing page should reiterate your trade — you offer a downloadable asset in exchange for their email address.
 Make email capture the focal point of your lander, with supporting imagery and text.
 This ensures that you can retain contact with them, even if they’re in a rush and don’t have time to go further at the moment.
 Once you have their email, you can present the option to schedule a sales call immediately and continue to present the option through your email marketing drip campaign.

-Step 1: Facebook and Google ads
+Top of Funnel: Facebook and Google ads

 The wording and design of your advertisement should be tuned around your value proposition.
 In this scenario, you offer a free digital asset that begins to solve a core problem, while still leaving something to be desired.
 The asset should be a taste of what’s to come when they buy into your company’s services.
 If you already know who your ideal customers are and have a great product that meets their needs, it will be easier to write the ads.

 The screenshot above showcases what a Facebook ad might look like for one of these free digital assets.
 The value proposition (improved creativity) is identified and the imagery is visually stimulating, but the ad fails to speak to the target’s feelings of frustration that the free ebook will solve.

 Your ad copy should accomplish the following pre-requisites:

 - Quick and accurate identification of the problem your audience has

 - Expose the full impact and repercussions of their failure to solve it

 - Offer to share a free, downloadable asset that will help them out

 Here are some of the biggest mistakes made by digital marketers: